villekf/OMEGA-doc/docs/source/usage.rst

 CT scanner variables
 ^^^^^^^^^^^^^^^^^^^^
 | ``options.CT = false;``, if true computes the exact intersection length instead of probability.
 Also, when using built-in algorithms, uses the transmission tomography equivalents.
+| ``options.useHelical = false;``, if true assumes the data to be curved detector helical CT.
+Default is false (i.e. flat panel).
+Note that if you have flat panel with helical movement, you only need to specify the z-coordinates of the source/detector, leave this one as false.
+| ``options.useParallelBeam = false;``, if true assumes parallel beam CT.
+Currently slow and not 100% accurate.
 | ``options.dPitchX = 0;``, detector pitch (size, mm) in row dimension.
 | ``options.dPitchY = 0;``, detector pitch (size, mm) in column dimension.
 If you omit this, ``dPitchX`` will be used for column direction as well.
 | ``options.sourceOffsetRow = 0;``, the row offset (in mm) of the source location.
 Either a vector for all projections or a scalar.